International tax

 Contents

-In order to combat hybrid entity mismatches the Dutch government proposed to align .
+In order to combat hybrid entity mismatches the Dutch government proposed to align the tax qualification of these entities with international standard.
 This legislative proposal could have an impact on various structures or transactions involving foreign entities that are the cause of qualification mismatches.
 Currently, the legislative proposal has been published for consultation.
 It is planned that the proposal will come into effect as of 1 January 2022.

 Background